 Bio of Gerald (Jerry) Schneir

-Born in 1931, Jerry was educated here in west Los Angeles, attended UCLA, spent some time in the US Army Airforce and finished his education at USC where he received his Doctor of Pharmacy degree in 1956.
+Born in 1931, Jerry was educated here in west Los Angeles, attended UCLA, spent some time in the US Army Air Force and finished his education at USC where he received his Doctor of Pharmacy degree in 1956.
 He spent several years as a hospital pharmacist, opened his own pharmacy in Mission Hills which he ran for about 15 years and then went into managed health for the rest of his professional life.

 It was while he was attending one of these seminars that he learned about Emeritus and heard that they were looking for a new photography instructor.
-He immediately sent in an application which was rejected by Maggiie Hall, Associate Dean at Emeritus as saying the position was already filled.
-About a month later he was contacted by Emeritus saying the instructor that they hired was not working out and would he still be interested?
+He immediately sent in an application which was rejected by Maggie Hall, Associate Dean at Emeritus as saying the position was already filled.
+About a month later he was contacted by Emeritus saying the instructor that they hired was not working out and if would he still be interested.
 Needless to say, he said a very loud yes and has been an instructor at Emeritus since about 2005.

-Prof. Gerald "Jerry" Schneir
+Gerald "Jerry" Schneir